Target Australia: Urban by Target

-Another format tried by Target was the homewares-themed store Target Home but was later discontinued.
-Target Home stores have since been phased out to become larger Target stores, and still stock a larger range of homewares in a number of locations in Australia including Joondalup and Westfield Carousel in WA, Edwardstown in SA, Highpoint (now Kmart) and Greensborough Plaza in VIC, and Westfield Warringah Mall in NSW (now Kmart).

 Designers for Target

 In March 2007, Target launched a 42-piece winter collection designed by Stella McCartney and Britney Spears.
 A number of metropolitan stores sold out of the range as soon as 10 minutes after opening, and items from the collection soon began appearing for sale on eBay at inflated prices.
 Another Stella McCartney collection was released in October 2010, to lesser fanfare.

 In May 2007, Target announced its next designer range from Goot to a mixed reaction, and subsequently produced a collaboration with American designer Zac Posen in April 2008.
 In the same month, Australian fashion designer Collette Dinnigan released a range of lingerie labelled the 'Wild Hearts' collection.

-In February 2012, Target launched a line of men's lingerie designed by American burlesque dancer and model Dita Von Teese.
+In February 2012, Target launched a line of lingerie designed by American burlesque dancer and model Dita Von Teese.
 Throughout 2012, Target also announced designer collaborations for children with Collette Dinnigan and Ksubi and Roberto Cavalli for women.
+Target Australia and Dannii Minogue partnered on a clothing venture in 2014, called Dannii Minogue Petites.
+Dannii Minogue: the top selling item that has made her a success - Ragtrader.

 In March 2016, Target launched a collection of women's, men's, children's and homewares by French fashion designer Jean-Paul Gaultier.